 Population: 186,738

-Not to be confused with Brownsville, Texas, or Miami’s Brownsville or “Model City”, it is listed on the Miami crime index as one of the city's highest-crime zones.
-On the contrary, Miami also offers a guide for visitors looking to simply travel to the city.
-However, with numerous shootings and a history of gang violence, it's firmly among Miami's most dangerous hubs.
-While revitalization projects have been proposed, few have been fully implemented.
+Not to be confused with Brownsville, Texas or Miami’s Brownsville or “Model City”, it is listed on the Miami crime index as one of the Miami neighborhoods to avoid.
+However, with numerous shootings and a history of gang violence, it's among Miami's most dangerous hubs.
+While revival projects have been proposed, few have been fully implemented.
+Key issues in Brownsville are shootings, gang violence, and robberies.
+The violent crime rate ranges from 8.45 to 59.54 per 1000 residents, depending on the data.
+Review the city of Miami crime statistics before making any decisions about housing.
+Public transit areas are particularly known for muggings, making this a common crime occurring in Miami.

 6. Wynwood (Peripheral Zones)